“That which matters most must never be at the mercy of that which matters least.” – Johann Wolfgang von Goethe

 I'm personally practice the DIY approach, but it's not for everyone.
 Doing it yourself means that you are choosing your own asset allocation based on your own risk tolerance and time horizon.
 It then means you are selecting the funds that go with that asset allocation, and that you are rebalancing it yourself at least annually.

 To choose your asset allocation, you can use a pre-existing one (such as the Boglehead's Lazy portfolios), or you can tailor one to meet your needs.

 Once you select an asset allocation, you'll need to research ETFs and mutual funds that match your target allocation types.

 Then, it becomes a matter of tracking your portfolio and allocations.
-I personally use Personal Capital, which has a great (and free) asset allocation tracking tool.
-Personal Capital is also great about tracking your investment portfolio in general.
+I personally use Empower, which has a great (and free) asset allocation tracking tool.
+Empower is also great about tracking your investment portfolio in general.
 Try it for free here.